-Finally, you can create different styles using various materials that you put around your deck.
+Finally, you can create different styles using various materials that you put around your decking.
 In the end, it’s only a matter of preferences.
 So now the question is, what type of material or edging should you use?
 Here are a few options that you can decide to pick.

-What to Put Around Elevated Decks?
+What to Put Around Elevated Decking?

-Creating Edges for Ground-Level Decks
+Creating Edges for Ground-Level Deckings

-For ground decks, you will need to use higher-quality materials, because they will be exposed longer to moisture.
+For a ground patio, you will need to use higher-quality materials, because they will be exposed longer to moisture.
 Aside from that, you may also not be able to add fascia to the edge of the boards, leaving them exposed.
 Because of this, composite decking materials are some of the best choices.
 However, you can still protect them by using a different type of edging.